rcl-cloud-apps/cloud101/1-subscription.md

 ## Subscribe to RCL Web Apps + TLS/SSL

-Your cloud resources will be provided by Microsoft Azure, you will create and manage these services with the **RCL Web Apps + TLS/SSL** cloud management portal.
+Your cloud resources will be provided by Microsoft Azure (data centre servers, hardware, networking and platforms), you will use these services in the **RCL Web Apps + TLS/SSL** cloud management portal to create web applications for your business.

 - TODO